Retail Services Price Index (RSPI)

 Data sources and methodology

 Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
-The Retail Trade Price Report was developed and tested through consultation and collaboration with retailers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.
+The Retail Trade Price Report (survey questionnaire) was developed and tested through consultation and collaboration with retailers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

 This is a sample survey with a longitudinal design.